AILab-FOI/PRRI-HoloGameV2026/README.md

-# PRRI-HoloGameV2025
+# PRRI-HoloGameV2026

 A retro game for the HoloGameV platform developed by students and the [Artificial Intelligence Laboratory](https://ai.foi.hr/) at the [University of Zagreb Faculty of Organization and Informatics](https://www.foi.unizg.hr/).
 The game is developed using [TIC-80](https://tic80.com/).
-More details available at [itch.io](https://ailab-foi.itch.io/prri-hologamev2025).
-A previous version of this game has been developed [here](https://github.com/AILab-FOI/PRRI-HoloGameV2024/tree/main).
+More details available at [itch.io](https://ailab-foi.itch.io/prri-hologamev2026).

 ## Instructions